 Sinclair is leveraging four main components in integrating and implementing G4: strategic partners, facilities, mentors and advisors, and technology.

-on the plan include the Bill & Melinda Gates Foundation, Carnegie Foundation for the Advancement of Teaching, Civitas Learning, The League for Innovation in the Community College, Mathile Family Foundation, National Science Foundation, U.S. Department of Education, and the U.S. Department of Labor.
+The Partners on the plan include the Bill & Melinda Gates Foundation, Carnegie Foundation for the Advancement of Teaching, Civitas Learning, The League for Innovation in the Community College, Mathile Family Foundation, National Science Foundation, U.S. Department of Education, and the U.S. Department of Labor.

-component will create a clear starting point for students with fewer offices to visit and a clear line of sight to essential services, improving efficiencies and integration of services.
+The Facilities component will create a clear starting point for students with fewer offices to visit and a clear line of sight to essential services, improving efficiencies and integration of services.

-receive comprehensive cross training with a holistic approach.
+Mentors and Advisors receive comprehensive cross training with a holistic approach.
 The wrap-around philosophy includes a deep focus on careers and career counseling.

-components include LIFT – Sinclair’s data analytics initiative.
+Technology components include LIFT – Sinclair’s data analytics initiative.
 Others include advising and student academic plans, SSP – Case Management Tool, Accelerate IT – competency-based education, D2L Learning Management System, and Hobson’s Radius.

 The G4 initiative is designed to integrate services, bust silos and help ensure students get the information they need, when they need it, so their path through college to successful careers is clear and productive.

 Changing Workflows, Processes & Engagement